quangnhat185/Advance_DeepSORT_YOLOv4/README.md

 Here is the new approach.
 It will be a project that track a certain object, plotting its total travelling distance overtime (normal plot), mesuring current speed (bar chart), and crop the object to a side window.

 **Features needed:**
-  - Return a list of objects, the user select the object he/she wants to track by mouse (use ROI to create a contour around desired object)
+  - The user select object to track using ROI
   - Plotting travelling distance over time as side window (normal plot)
   - Plotting average speed over time as side window (bar chart, it should plott different color for acclerating, medium speed, and walking)
   - Plotting the total amount of acclerating, walking, and medium speed